HM Excise: 17th century

 Parliamentarian John Pym, whom Blackstone calls the father of the Excise.

 On 22 July 1643, the Long Parliament passed the 'Excise Ordinance' (an Ordinance for the speedy raising and levying of moneys by way of charge or impost upon several commodities) to raise money for the maintenance of Parliamentary forces.
-The ordinance established a board of eight Commissioners to oversee the collection of this revenue.
+The ordinance established a board of eight commissioners to oversee the collection of this revenue.
 Duty was initially levied on beer, cider, spirits and soap, but the list of dutiable items grew year by year and before long excise duty was being levied on such day-to-day necessities as meat, fish, clothes and leather, prompting public resentment.
-(In 1647 the Excise office in Smithfield was burned to the ground during a riot against the Excise duty on meat.)
+(In 1647 the Excise office in Smithfield was burned to the ground during a riot against the excise duty on meat.)

-After the Restoration the Excise (which had begun as a temporary measure) was retained; duty was levied on beer and ale, cider and perry, aqua vitae and the Coffee House beverages of tea, coffee, chocolate and sherbet.
-The rights to the revenue of excise were granted to the King (to cover the general expenses of government), in lieu of certain feudal dues and royal hereditary rights which had lately been abolished (including tenure in capite, knight-service, purveyance and the Court of Wards and Liveries).
-For this purpose the revenue received was divided in two: 50% (termed the 'Hereditary Excise') was granted to the monarch and his heirs in perpetuity, the other 50% (termed the 'Temporary Excise') was granted to Charles II for life.
-(A similar arrangement remained in place in subsequent reigns until the establishment of the Civil List in 1760, since when monarchs have customarily ceded the Hereditary Excise and other hereditary revenues to Parliament at the time of their accession).
+After the Restoration the Excise (which had begun as a temporary measure) was retained.
+The Parliamentarian's excise was initially continued by the Excise Act 1660 and the Excise (No. 2) Act 1660.

+Shortly afterwards, the Tenures Abolition Act 1660 (12 Cha.
+2. c.
+24) levied duties on beer and ale, cider and perry, aqua vitae and the Coffee House beverages of tea, coffee, chocolate and sherbet.
+The rights to the revenue of excise were granted to the king and his successors in perpetuity (to cover the general expenses of government), in lieu of certain feudal dues and royal hereditary rights which were abolishes by the same act (including tenure in capite, knight-service, purveyance and the Court of Wards and Liveries).
+At the same time, the Excise (No. 3) Act 1660 authorised the same amounts again, but only for the life of the king, meaning 50% of the amount charged was temporary, and 50% was permanent.

+This meant that the excise revenue received was divided in two: the 'Hereditary Excise' was granted to the monarch and his heirs in perpetuity, the 'Temporary Excise' was granted for life, a division which remained in place until the establishment of the Civil List in 1760, since when monarchs have customarily ceded the Hereditary Excise and other hereditary revenues to Parliament at the time of their accession).